Marinxy/space_invader/README.md

    - Press Spacebar or hold mouse to shoot
    - Press B or right-click to use bombs

+### 🌐 Live Demo
+**Play the game online**: [https://space-invaders-game.netlify.app](https://space-invaders-game.netlify.app)

+The game is deployed on Netlify and ready to play in your browser!

 ## 🎮 How to Play

 ### Basic Controls